moja-global/moja_global_docs/docs/Understanding-FLINT/moja-flint/operations.rst

 Suppose there is a violation in this principle, for example, that the system is unbalanced.
 In that case, FLINT will report this violation and take the appropriate action (e.g., flag the outputs as unreliable).
-FLINT tracks each operation and the resulting fluxes, and depending on which pools the flux relates to, it is classified differently in the flux table and the resulting carbon stock tables.
+FLINT tracks each operation and the resulting fluxes and depending on which pools the flux relates to, it is classified differently in the flux table and the resulting carbon stock tables.
 For example, the output will be 'aboveground biomass.'
 We can then use the resulting